SAP/olingo-jpa-processor-v4/jpa-tutorial/Tutorials/Metadata/1-8-Functions.md

 Please note that currently only unbound functions having a function import are supported.

 For the class and the _function_ method following boundary conditions exist:
-- The class must provide either a parameterless constructor or a constructor that takes an instance of an entity manager as input, as a new instance for each execution is created.
+- The class must provide either a public parameterless constructor or a public constructor that takes an instance of an entity manager as input, as a new instance for each execution is created.
 - A method that represents a function must be annotated (see below), multiple methods per class are possible
 - The return type must be either primitive type, an embeddable or an entity.
 If the function shall return a collection it has to be a subtype of `Collection<T>` and the @ReturnType has to contain the actual type parameter (e.g. String.class), as this information is not accessible via java reflections.
 - Parameter have to have a primitive type, all parameter have to be annotated as the name is not available via reflection during runtime